HACManchester/documentation/docs/Membership/Rules.md

 Hackspace Manchester is something we do together.
 It is a community.

 The infrastructure (building, equipment, internet etc) provides the foundations, and people working together with shared understandings and expectations are what provide a place of strong community.

 Every member is a part of the Hackspace Community and as such must follow the rules and guidelines in place to ensure that the community can exist safely and cohesively.

 The following rules lay out the minimum expectations from all Hackspace Members.
 Examples included in the rules are just that, this is not an exhaustive list of behaviours that may be considered in breach of the rules.
 ## Rule 1 - Be Excellent to Each Other
 Members should treat one another with the respect we feel we deserve ourselves.
 This is an inclusive environment, and we will not tolerate any behaviour that we deem to be harassment, bullying, or discrimination.
-See our Conduct Policy.
+See our Conduct Policy below.
 ## Rule 2 - Keep Hackspace Tidy
 Put tools away, dispose of items appropriately and leave tables tidy.
 Give the floor a sweep from time to time and take out the bins.

 ## Rule 3 - Respect the Space
 Hackspace is a community that provides the facilities, tools and consumables for members to get making.
 We are not a commodity or service provider.

 Please share the space and tools with others, your needs do not take priority over anyone else's.
 Use consumables sparingly, providing your own or replenishing the space’s stock where you are likely to use a lot.
-Where tools get broken, report them via the report form so they can be fixed https://forms.gle/2cp73P1SHGaGuRvaA
+Where tools get broken, report them via the [report form](https://forms.gle/2cp73P1SHGaGuRvaA) so they can be fixed

 Our space operates an honesty system for the tuck shop and some material provision.
 ## Rule 4 - Give Back to the Space